-- A schedule of all in-house servers, network-attached storage document-management systems, or data warehouses maintained by the target - A schedule of all cloud computing services/collaboration services used by the target - Whether each service is hosted internally or by a vendor other than the target - A schedule listing all personal computers owned by the target.
-For portable computers, determine whether encryption is applied at the drive level. - Whether the target provides or permits the use of portable hard drives (USB drives) for business purposes, and the controls applied for approved uses - Whether information of the target resides on target-owned devices alone, or whether information of the target may also reside on employee-owned devices (e.g., smartphones, tablets) - Whether employee access to "self-help" cloud computing services (e.g., Gmail, Google Drive, Dropbox, Evernote) is allowed or prohibited
+- A schedule of all in-house servers, Network Attached Storage document management systems, or data warehouses maintained by the target - A schedule of all cloud computing services/collaboration services used by the target - Whether each service is hosted internally or by a vendor other than the target - A schedule listing all personal computers owned by the target.
+For portable computers, determine whether encryption is applied at the drive level. - Whether the target provides or permits the use of portable hard drives (USB drives) for business purposes, and the controls applied for approved uses - Whether information of the target resides only on target-owned devices, or may also reside on employee-owned devices (e.g., smartphones, tablets) - Whether employee access to "self-help" cloud computing services (e.g., Gmail, Google Drive, Dropbox, Evernote) is allowed or prohibited